michbergjo/CRUDexample/README.md

 This project was built to improve basic understanding of CRUD functionality in Spring Boot

 ## Usage
-Practice with and gain a better understanding of CRUD functionality and REST APIs
+Practice with and gain a better understanding of CRUD functionality

 ## Install
 To run this project, you must have Java 8+ installed on your computer.
 From the command line: